Camdenton Sludge Disposal Area Site

 What We Know

-The Camdenton Sludge Disposal Area site, located at 20 Airport Drive, is an open field where sludge from Hulett Lagoon, the city of Camdenton's former wastewater sewage lagoon, was disposed of as part of closure.
-The Hulett Lagoon operated from 1961 to 1989 and received industrial wastewater containing trichloroethylene (TCE), chromium, copper and zinc from the 221 Sunset Drive manufacturing facility.
-In 1989, sludge from the closure of Hulett Lagoon in 1989 was land applied in a field north of Forbes Road at the end of the runway at the Camdenton Memorial Airport.
-Based on the TCE contamination documented at the Hulett Lagoon site, there was concern that sludge disposed of near the airport could pose a risk to nearby residents if TCE was released into the groundwater.
+The Camdenton Sludge Disposal Area site, located at 20 Airport Drive, is an open field where sludge from City Lagoon #3 (also known as Hulett Lagoon), the city of Camdenton's former wastewater sewage lagoon, was disposed during closure.
+The City Lagoon #3 operated from 1961 to 1989 and received industrial wastewater containing trichloroethylene (TCE), chromium, copper and zinc from the 221 Sunset Drive manufacturing facility.
+In 1989, sludge from the closure of City Lagoon #3 was land applied in a field north of Forbes Road at the end of the runway at the Camdenton Memorial Airport.
+Based on the TCE contamination documented at City Lagoon #3 (Hulett Lagoon site), there was concern that sludge disposed of near the airport could pose a risk to nearby residents if TCE was released into the groundwater.

 In June 2017, after receiving new information from a citizen in Camdenton that Hulett Lagoon sludge material may have been applied on two additional private properties, the department initiated a site reassessment investigation.
-After interviewing several individuals and examining city of Camdenton records, information indicates that the sludge applied at the two private properties came from the city’s wastewater treatment facility on Ha Ha Tonka Road and not from the Hulett Lagoon.
+After interviewing several individuals and examining city of Camdenton records, it was determined that the sludge applied at the two private properties came from the city’s wastewater treatment facility on Ha Ha Tonka Road and not from the City Lagoon #3 (Hulett Lagoon).

-Additional citizens have voiced concerns regarding the potential for contamination of private wells near the airport Sludge Disposal Area site that were not sampled during the 1999 investigation.
-The department conducted two site reassessment sampling events in October 2017 that included collection of groundwater samples from public and private wells within one half mile of the Sludge Disposal Area site.
+In 2017, citizens voiced concerns regarding potential contamination of private wells near the Sludge Disposal Area site not sampled during the 1999 investigation.
+To address these concerns the department conducted two site reassessment sampling events in October 2017 that included collection of groundwater samples from public and private wells within one half mile of the Sludge Disposal Area site.
 Samples were analyzed for volatile organic compounds (VOCs), including TCE, and site-related metals.

-Site Inspection Investigation Sampling Water Results (posted 1/2/18)
+Site Reassessment Investigation Sampling Water Results (posted 1/2/18)

-The department collected samples from 11 private drinking water wells and one public drinking water well, Camden County PWSD2 Backup Well #1, within one-half mile of the site.
+The department collected samples from 11 private drinking water wells and one public drinking water well, Camden County Public Water Supply District No. 2 (PWSD2) Backup Well #1, within one-half mile of the site.
 The department also collected samples from two additional private wells located several miles away to establish background levels of naturally occurring metals.
 All samples were collected from outdoor spigots nearest to the wellheads.
 Samples were analyzed for VOCs, including TCE, and site associated metals.
 No VOCs were detected in any of the water samples.

 Trace metals were detected in several samples at levels below National Primary and Secondary Drinking Water Standards.
-The department collected samples from two private residences (one near the site and one background well further away) had elevated lead concentrations.
-The department collected a follow-up sample from a post-water softener indoor faucet at the home near the site was non-detect for lead.
-The department is planning on additional sampling for the second home with a lead detection.
+The department collected samples from two private residences (one near the site and one background well further away) which had elevated lead concentrations.
+The department collected a follow-up sample from a post-water softener indoor faucet at the home near the site and it was non-detect for lead.
 It is likely that the lead contamination is attributable to natural sources, historic mining activities or deteriorating piping.
-Given that the lead concentrations encountered during the 1999 Preliminary Assessment/Site Inspection sampling of soils at the sludge disposal site lead were not particularly high (lead was detected at levels below those permissible in residential soils), it is unlikely that the elevated lead in the impacted well is attributable to the site.
+Given that the lead concentrations encountered during the 1999 Preliminary Assessment/Site Inspection sampling of soils at the sludge disposal site were not particularly high (lead was detected at levels below those permissible in residential soils), it is unlikely that the elevated lead in the impacted well is attributable to the site.

 - Analytical Results from Camden County PWSD2 Backup Well #1 (posted 1/2/18)